AdamLassiter/lambda-cube/README.md

 | LOGWARN  | Enable logging at WARN level                    |

 In general, it is preferred to use `setLogLevel` or `set[Trace|Debug|Info|Warn|Error]SourceRegex`.
-Nevertheless, there may be certain scenarios where either logs will never be desired, or there is some performance impact.
+Nevertheless, there may be certain scenarios where either logs will never be desired, or there is some performance impact from stringification.

 ## Performance

+### Benchmarking Ballpark
+#### Intel i7-4770k
 ```
 >> stack bench